 Workers Compensation - June 9, 2017

-If your doctor has released you to light duty with specific restrictions (let’s suppose your doctor’s released you to 20 lbs. lifting with no bending, stooping. climbing, crawling, reaching) and your employer is willing to accommodate those restrictions, you pretty much have to try the job.
+If your doctor has released you to light duty with specific restrictions, such as no lifting, bending, stooping, climbing, crawling, or reaching, and your employer is willing to accommodate those restrictions, you pretty much have to try the job.

-If you don’t try the job, if you’ve been receiving workers comp benefits, your benefits will probably be cut off.
+If you don’t try the job, and if you’ve been receiving workers’ comp benefits, your benefits will probably be cut off.

 If you find that you’re unable to do the job, you can always go back to your doctor and see if he’ll tighten up the restrictions.

 If you find that the job is outside your restrictions, we would advise you to remind the employer that you’ve been released to specific restrictions so that they tailor it to your specific restrictions.

 What to Do if You’re Put on Light Duty but No Jobs Are Available